SG801/SG801/README.md

 - 🔭 I’m currently working on|A personal project using data visualization to track daily flight prices over a week.
 Combining Python, SQL, and JS to provide insightful, interactive charts.

-- 🌱 I’m currently learning Python, SQL, JavaScript, and earning a UX certification to enhance my full-stack development skills.
+- 🌱 I’m currently learning Python, SQL, JavaScript, Behance and earning a UX certification to enhance my full-stack development skills.

 - 👯 I’m looking to collaborate on anything creative and techy!
 I’d love to team up on educational tools, interactive web apps, or data projects.